-- The practice offered extended hours on a Tuesday, Thursday and Friday evening until 8pm for patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccines available on the NHS as well as those only available privately/ were referred to other clinics for vaccines available privately. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered extended hours on a Monday evening until 8.30pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS and was registered as a yellow fever centre - There were disabled facilities and translation services available.

-Access to the service.
+Access to the service